WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 You can browse the transformed HTML immediately.
-Other programming environments have similar maps, but Origami's are "lazy" (they don't do work to create something until you ask for it), can work on deep trees (not just flat arrays), and can be applied equally to any data source.
+Other programming environments have maps too, but Origami's are "lazy", meaning they don't do work to create something until you ask for it.
+They can also work on deep trees, not just flat arrays, and can be applied equally to any data source.

-If you wanted the mapped HTML pages to be the entire site instead of just the `html` area, you could update `site.ori` to just return the map:
+If you wanted the mapped HTML pages to be the entire site instead of just the `html` area, you could update `site.ori` to return the map itself:

 ```
   @map(markdown, { extensions: "md->html", valueMap: @mdHtml })